 Trail Route Description

-Passage 12 includes a short road walk and resupply opportunity in the mountaintop community of Summerhaven, followed by a long descent down Oracle Ridge to the historic American Flag Ranch.
+Passage 12 includes a short road walk and resupply opportunity in the mountaintop community of Summerhaven, followed by a long descent down Red Ridge and Oracle Ridge to the historic American Flag Ranch.

-This section begins in Summerhaven, passes by an active mining area, and drops into ranching country.
+This section begins in Summerhaven, travels down Red Ridge, and drops into ranching country.
 The trail rolls across loose, rocky terrain, and although the trail descends more than 3,000 feet, prepare for a few short, steep climbs along the way.
 Temperatures increase as the trail lowers in elevation and there is little shade and water on this exposed ridgeline.
 But, as the trail descends the north side of the Santa Catalinas it features expansive views in all directions, making it just as beautiful as it is challenging.

 The AZT passes by two historical sites: High Jinx Ranch, which was once owned by Buffalo Bill Cody and is currently open to visitors, and American Flag Ranch, which is known for being the oldest standing territorial post office building in the state.